Contact: +91 99725 24322 |

 Menu

-The new EU Deforestation Regulation (EUDR) will come into force on the 29th of June 2023 and on the 30th of December 2024 businesses will have to comply with all the requirements of the regulation.
+The EU Deforestation Regulation (EUDR) came into force on the 29th of June 2023 and on the 30th of December 2025 businesses will have to comply with all the requirements of the regulation.

 Forests act as carbon sinks, absorbing and storing carbon dioxide, a major greenhouse gas.
 Their destruction contributes to global warming.
 Furthermore, forests are vital habitats for diverse species.
 Deforestation disrupts ecosystems, leading to species extinction.
 Protecting forests is integral to both climate action and the conservation of Earth’s biodiversity.